MicrosoftDocs/dynamics365smb-docs/business-central/about-develop-extensions.md

 [Partner Nomination Form](https://appsource.microsoft.com/en-us/partners/list-consulting-service)

 ## The Ready to Go Program
-The Ready to Go program is designed to support you in bringing your [!INCLUDE[d365fin](includes/d365fin_md.md)] offering into Microsoft Appsource.
+The Ready to Go program is designed to support you in bringing your [!INCLUDE[d365fin](includes/d365fin_md.md)] offering into Microsoft AppSource.
 The program includes:

 - [Online learning](/dynamics365/business-central/dev-itpro/developer/readiness/readiness-learning-catalog)
 - [Training and workshops](/dynamics365/business-central/dev-itpro/developer/readiness/readiness-ready-to-go)